 Imagine you bought your dream home two or three years ago.
 Then one day, you happen to find a new place and decide to sell your current home.
-If you sell and you’re in the middle of a five-year term, you probably think you’ll have to break your mortgage.
+If you sell and you’re in the middle of a five-year term, you may assume you’ll have to break your mortgage.
 That’s not always the case, however – you may also be able to port the mortgage.
 Porting a mortgage is also known as transferring a mortgage.

 What is porting a mortgage?

-It’s normal that the mortgage you’ll need for the new property will be larger, which isn’t an issue.
+Don’t worry if the mortgage you’ll need for the new property will be larger – that’s very common when porting a mortgage.
 Your lender will offer you what’s called a blend and extend.
 This is essentially a weighted average of the existing mortgage and interest rate, and the new money required at a current mortgage rate.

-Let’s assume you have a $250,000 balance remaining on your mortgage, you have a fixed rate of 2.1%, and you’re two years into a five-year term.
+Let’s assume you have a $250,000 balance remaining on your mortgage, a fixed rate of 2.1%, and are two years into a five-year term.
 You can break your mortgage and pay a fee, or you can borrow the additional amount from your lender.
 If the best mortgage rate you qualify for is 2.69%, the blended rate will be somewhere between 2.1% and 2.69%.

 For example, if you need to borrow an additional $75,000 and you want a new five-year term, your blended rate will be 2.42% on a $325,000 mortgage.
 Use our mortgage payment calculator to figured out what kind of payments you would need to make on a blended mortgage.